 A mobilization that was organized and advertised online evolved, in a matter of days, into a complex fabric of camps that connected with each other via a huge digital structure.
-This structure was composed by thousands of personal and collective profiles on different networks, such as Twitter and Facebook, webs and blogs for every assembly, N-I.cc groups, mailing lists, streamings, pictures, forums,
+This structure was composed by thousands of personal and collective profiles on different networks, such as Twitter and

-FP7 - CAPS - 2013 D-CENT D2.1 Collective intelligence framework pads, and much more.
+Facebook, webs and blogs for every assembly, N-1.cc groups, mailing lists, streamings, pictures, forums, pads, and much more.
 These platforms also helped to articulated the daily dynamics of every camp (citar artículo sobre concomitancia red-plaza en Sol).
 An ecosystem or constellation of networked collective identities59 and practices emerged, defined by their self-organized behavior, without a central authority or formal leadership.
 As the analyses of Pablo Aragón (Toret et al., 2013) indicate, the 15M network on Twitter rose from 3.403 nodes in the days before 15M to 110.198 in the explosion stage of the days that followed it.
 The movement structured itself in the feedback space between the digital and the physical ones, through a sort of sociotechnologically structured contagion that spread across the country.
-The strong emotional mobilization was catalyzed and structured by (and into) practices and technologies, amplifying and amplified by the incipient networks emerging around the camps (generating
+The strong emotional mobilization was catalyzed and structured by (and into) practices and technologies, amplifying and amplified by the incipient networks emerging around the camps (generating a system of connected squares of sorts) as well as the Real Democracy Now platforms (website, Facebook fanpage, Twitter, local nodes, etc.).